thiagobien/ACL/workshop/04_Building_Environment_zero/4_Deploy_Jenkins/README.md

     ![](../assets/kubectl-get-services-cicd.png)

-1. Open `EXTERNAL-IP` in your browser and see the Jenkins UI
+1. Open `EXTERNAL-IP` in your browser and see the Jenkins UI with the preconfigured build pipelines for the Sockshop projects.

     ![](../assets/jenkins-ui.png)